Justinfact/imc-ilms/README.md

 3) The script validates the IP address entered, but does not verify if it is configured.
 This may result in an incorrect IP address to Hostname entry in /etc/hosts if you make a typo or otherwise enter the wrong IP.
 This will be fixed in a future release.
 4) The script checks if the MySQL root password you enter meets the MySQL default password policy requirements, but does not check for the special characters which are not supported by IMC.
 Please check the IMC MySQL Installation Guide for details.
 I would recommend using underscore _ or plus + sign in the password, which definitely work.
 This will be fixed in a future release.

+## New Features & Fixes

+### v0.9 19.07.2019
+* Second Beta release
+* Added function to auto-fix known MySQL Timezone issue on IMC 7.3 E0703
+* Fixed issue with MySQL Timezone function not updating /etc/my.cnf properly
+* Fixed MySQL root user password change for IMC (as it uses mysql_native_password authentication)

+### v0.8 17.07.2019
+* Initial Beta release

 ## Upcoming Features (future version)

 1) MySQL Commercial (Enterprise) setup automation
 2) MySQL 8.0 installation and setup automation
-3) Prompt to input UTC offset to automatically resolve the 'timezone issue' (manual fix in FAQ below)
-4) Improved input validation for IP address and MySQL root password
+3) Improved input validation for IP address and MySQL root password

 ## FAQ
   **Q: What do I need to do after the script finishes successfully?**